jamestiotio/compstruct-vscode/README.md

 ## Extension Settings

-This section will list out the settings contributed by the extension.
+This section will list out the settings contributed by this extension.

 ## Known Issues